5 Reasons To Declutter NOW

 David F. Tolin, Randy O. Frost, Gail Steketee, and Kristin E. Fitcha

-Clutters’ effects on children go deep into their behaviors, social skills, academics, and ability to problem-solve.
-There are so many reasons to declutter now for our social, familial, and romantic relationships alone that you can find in this article.
+Clutter’s effects on children go deep into their behaviors, social skills, academics, and ability to problem-solve.
+This article provides so many reasons to declutter now for our social, familial, and romantic relationships alone.

 #3.
 Physical Health.
 Germs.
 Bacteria.
 Dust.
 Respiratory Problems.

-It’s no secret that when you have a lot of stuff, upkeep becomes more difficult.
-The more difficult cleaning becomes the more likely you are to forget, avoid, or miss cleaning an area.
+It’s no secret that upkeep becomes more difficult when you have a lot of stuff.
+The more difficult cleaning becomes, the more likely you are to forget, avoid, or miss cleaning an area.

-So it should also be no surprise that under all the clutter lies hidden germs, bacteria, and dust.
-Consider the likely hood of cross-contamination in the kitchen after handling raw meat or the bathroom that could be collecting salmonella, E. coli, and very likely mold and algae from the moisture in the air.
+So it should also be no surprise that under all the clutter lie hidden germs, bacteria, and dust.
+Consider the likelihood of cross-contamination in the kitchen after handling raw meat or in the bathroom, which could be collecting salmonella, E. coli, and very likely mold and algae from the moisture in the air.

-Plus, the dust and dust mites accumulated in hard-to-reach, forgotten, and high fabric areas may be the cause of several respiratory problems including allergies and sinus issues.
+Plus, dust and dust mites accumulated in hard-to-reach, forgotten, and high-fabric areas may cause several respiratory problems, including allergies and sinus issues.
 Shouldn’t that be enough of a reason to declutter?

-This, of course, is in addition to the stress, potential depression, and lack of energy that clutter can cause.
+Of course, this is in addition to the stress, potential depression, and lack of energy that clutter can cause.
 I mentioned those earlier, but here are some other sneaky ways clutter impacts your wellness

 #4.Clutter-Free Living Aids In Meeting Financial Goals & Saving Money